2003Ankita/pagerank-assignment/README.md

   --prefix webgraph/ \
   --limit 20000

+Parameter meanings
+--bucket : Name of the GCS bucket containing the HTML files --prefix : Directory inside the bucket where HTML files are stored --limit : Maximum number of HTML files to process (optional, speeds up testing)

 The bucket was made world-readable so TAs can access the data:
 ```bash
 gsutil iam ch allUsers:objectViewer gs://pagerank-bu-ap178152